-This Chapter shall identify the sites within the Town to which the Proposed Zoning may apply (e.g., sites of 25 acres or more within the RSP-2 Zoning District), and analyze, at a generic level, the potential impacts of development that may occur on those sites as a result of the Proposed Zoning (e.g., increased FAR and increased maximum building height).
+This Chapter shall identify the sites within the Town to which the Proposed Zoning may apply (e.g., sites of 25 acres or more within the RSP-2 Zoning District), and analyze, at a generic level,

 CHAPTER 19: MITIGATION

 Identify all proposed mitigation for significant adverse environmental impacts identified in the DEIS.
 Because these measures, once recommended, would become part of the Proposed Project, their formulation and analysis of their effectiveness would be undertaken in close coordination with the Lead Agency and other agencies, as necessary.
 Identify the agency or entity responsible for implementing the identified mitigation measures.